bigomics/omicsplayground-doc/dataprep/uploadopg.rst

 ..
-    This content needs to be expanded
+    This content needs to be expanded (we need to add a section on generating contrasts through the platfrm and one on the computation option)

 Users can import their data from the **Upload data** panel located under the :ref:`Home` module.
 The platform requires a file with the read counts and one with a description of the samples at the minimum.
 An optional file with the desired contrasts can also be provided.
 The format of files must be comma-separated-values (CSV) text.